Department of Biology

 The Admissions Committee

 The Master of Science in Biology Admissions Committee is composed of the Director of Graduate Biology Program and two other graduate biology faculty members who will serve one year terms.
 Under the guidance of the Director, the committee will be involved in the decision-making process for applicants.
 In consultation with The Graduate School, the Committee will typically set admission guidelines for the year, based significantly upon such factors as program capacity and volume of applications received, but always keeping the primary focus on maintaining program quality.
-The Committee will apprise the admissions counselors of the guidelines for acceptance, rejection, and further consideration.
+The Committee will apprise the graduate recruitment associates of the guidelines for acceptance, rejection, and further consideration.
 The Committee will then evaluate in detail the individual applications for those candidates who merit further consideration, and at times meet with prospective students to evaluate their potential for success at Charleston Southern University.

 Students accepted into the Biology Master’s program must meet the requirements for regular or provisional admission.
 Provisional students are classified as follows: nondegree, undergraduate, and international.
 The following admission requirements apply to all candidates: